LLP vs LLC

 While filing an LLC’s Articles of Organization is straightforward, an LLP’s formation document must list the protected personal assets of each partner as well as the liability protections each partner has if another partner commits a negligent act.
 This can make the LLP formation process a bit more complex.

-While both LLCs and LLPs provide limited liability protection to their members and partners, respectively, there are a few technical differences.
-The protection isn’t entirely equal.
+While both LLCs and LLPs provide limited liability protection to their members and partners, respectively, there are a few technical differences and the protection isn’t entirely equal.

-In an LLP, each partner has personal liability for their own respective negligence.
-This means they won’t be liable for another partner’s mistakes.
-In other words, they have liability protection from the wrongs committed by other partners.
-Their risk extends only to the extent of their capital investment in the company.
+In an LLP, each partner has personal liability for their own respective negligence, which means they won’t be liable for another partner’s mistakes.
+In other words, they have limited personal liability for the wrongs committed by other partners but can be held liable for their own wrongdoings — meaning their risk only extends to the extent of their capital investment in the company.

 In California and several other states, for example, some professions in architecture, accounting, and health care may not register as LLCs.
-If your business belongs in these industries and you’ve registered it as an LLC, you can’t do business in California and other states with similar rules.
-This means that if your company falls within these industries and you want the simplicity and affordability of an LLC, you must register as an LLP instead in order to conduct business nationwide.
+If your business belongs in these industries, you won’t be able to do business in California and other similar states if you’ve registered it as an LLC.

 In terms of management, an LLC may have a single member or multiple members.
 An LLP, on the other hand, must have at least two partners.